rnestler/rnestler.github.io/content/articles/2022/2022-12-26_rust_kernel_module_part2.md

 [  451.297460] rust_out_of_tree: module verification failed: signature and/or required key missing - tainting kernel
 [  451.297724] rust_out_of_tree: Rust out-of-tree sample (init)
 ```

+## Packing the correct metadata

+You may have noticed, that we passed
+`KDIR=~/projects/archpkg/linux-rust/src/archlinux-linux` to the make call.
+This
+is because the build requires the Rust metadata which is generated during the
+kernel build.
+To make it easier for other people installing the `linux-rust`
+kernel, we should package it in `linux-rust-headers` ([^1]).

+[^1]: The name of the package may be a bit misleading, since the package not
+  only bundles the headers but also build scripts and other metadata required
+  to build modules.